Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Pseudo-Disjointedness

 \begin{example} Consider a linear projection $\PP^3\dashrightarrow \PP^1\times \PP^1$, given by camera matrices with two line centers $c_1$ and $c_2$ meeting in exactly a point.
 Then, since two planes in $\PP^3$ always meet in a line, for any two back-projected planes $H_1,H_2$, we have $\dim H_1\wedge H_2 \ge 1=\dim c_1\wedge c_2+1$.
 By definition, $\ca=(c_1,c_2)$ is pseudo-disjoint with respect to $k=0$. $\diamondsuit\,$ \end{example}

 The geometric interpretation of pseudo-disjointedness goes as follows.
 A center arrangement is pseudo-disjoint with respect to $k$ if and only if the intersection of its centers do not imply any conditions on the multiview variety $\Mck$.
 In other words, pseudo-disjoint arrangements \textit{act} as if they were disjoint.
-The next two results give alternative characterizations of the titular property of this section.
+The next two results give alternative characterizations of this property.

 \begin{lemma} The center arrangement $\ca$ is pseudo-disjoint with respect to $k$ if and only if

 \end{lemma}

 \begin{proof} If $\Pck=\Pck\cap\Vck$, then $\ca$ must be pseudo-disjoint by definition, showing one direction of the statement.
 For the other, we observe that